-- 1. Tenured faculty who are not seeking promotion and not sustaining a robust research agenda may be assigned teaching Teaching workload up to 90%. - 2.
-The SCA or PS workload for a tenure-track or tenured faculty member can be increased, but it requires accountability.
-In order to increase the SCA workload above 30% or the PS workload above 10%, a detailed agreement between the faculty member and the chair will be developed within the faculty member's FPA with clear and reasonable expectations for higher productivity and involvement in the corresponding areas.
+- 1. The SCA or PS workload for a tenure-track or tenured faculty member can be increased, but it requires accountability.
+In order to increase the SCA workload above 30% or the PS workload above 10%, a detailed agreement between the faculty member and the Chair will be developed within the faculty member's FPA with clear and reasonable expectations for higher productivity and involvement in the corresponding areas.
+For example, faculty writing meritorious grant proposals typically will receive an increase in their SCA workload to 40% or higher, and faculty who have funding typically will receive an increase in their SCA workload to 50% or higher.
 The agreement will include a timeline for assessing the success of the modified workload.
-In the event that a faculty member and the Chair cannot agree on the terms of the expectations for higher than 30% SCA or higher than 10% PS, the Dean will make the final decision. - 3.
-First- and second- year tenure-track faculty will be on a 50% SCA workload to give them time to develop an active research program.
+In the event that a faculty member and the Chair cannot agree on the terms of the expectations for higher than 30% SCA or higher than 10% PS, the Dean will make the final decision. - 2.
+First and second year tenure track assistant professors are typically assigned workload models that allot additional workload in the area of SCA to allow these faculty members the additional SCA time needed to establish an active research program.
+The distribution of workload effort for these faculty members in their first two years is negotiated at the time of hire and typically includes at least 50% workload in the area of SCA during the first and second year.
 The minimum research productivity expected for tenure-track faculty as they go up for tenure will be that associated with the corresponding SCA workload from faculty's FPA beyond the second year.